scurvy-dog/sonic-dcloud/1-SONiC_101/readme.md

 ## dCloud Session Overview
 When a Cisco dCloud session is launched the scheduler will set a start time at the next quarter-hour mark (top of the hour, 15 after, etc.).
 Upon reaching the start time dCloud builds out the virtual machine environment, which usually becomes available in just a few minutes.

 In the case of the SONiC 8000 Emulator lab the SONiC routers are not immediately available as they need to go through a VXR build process inside the Linux host VMs.
 This step is taken care of automatically by an Ansible 'deploy' playbook which is triggered at lab startup.
 This playbook will launch the four router VMs and trigger the SONiC build process.
 The build process takes 10-15 minutes to run and your lab won't truly be ready until it completes.
-You may monitor the deploy/build process as the playbook outputs log entries to two logfiles in /home/cisco on the Jumpbox:
+You may monitor the deploy/build process as the playbook outputs log entries to the deploy.log file /home/cisco on the Linux host VM.

-deploy.log - summary deployment info
-deploy.log.detail - more detailed Ansible output

-* Monitor the status of the SONiC router deployments by running 'tail -f' or 'cat' on the logfiles:
+* Monitor the status of the SONiC router deployments by running 'tail -f' or 'cat' on the logfile:
 ```
 tail -f deploy.log
-tail -f deploy.log.detail
 ```

 Proceed to [lab_exercise_1](lab_exercise_1.md)